Home / Oak Street Project

 Phase 2 Construction Progress

-As we continue to replace pipes along Oak Street, our active construction zone is on Oak Street between Hancock Street and S. Clay Street until the beginning of June.
-Additional work will resume on Oak Street between Jackson Street and Hancock Street at the beginning of June and will last for 6-8 weeks.
+As we continue to replace pipes along Oak Street, our active construction zone is on Oak Street between Jackson and Hancock streets.
+We expect to be in this area until the week of June 22.
+Because of peak season demand, our work on Oak Street will stop in late June and resume in October 2026.

 Happening now: Fall 2025 – July 2026